 Request For Proposal (RFP) is a methodology for selecting a supplier to provide a good or service, generally as part of a tendering exercise.
 The essence of tendering is that the buyer announces to the market their intention to purchase a good or service, and then suppliers present their offers.
 An RFP is a formalisation of this process whereby the buyer defines their requirements in more detail.
-At its most sophisticated, an RFP involves:
+An objective RFP involves:

 Information technology is used in the management of most Request For Proposal projects.
 The most manual approach is to draft an RFP document in a word processor which defines the buyers requirements and indicates what information the bidders should include in their proposal.
 This document might be posted as a hard copy, downloaded from a website, or sent by email.

 The problem with sending out a document describing requirements and criteria is the bidders will respond with proposals in very different formats.
 The buyer must then study each proposal in order to extract the information required to do a rigorous comparison.
 This is time consuming, error prone, and risks some information being lost.